-For the 8-hour Attitudinal Dynamics of Driving course, National Safety Council has established classroom locations throughout Massachusetts.
+National Safety Council has established classroom locations throughout Massachusetts.
 Class can be completed in either one full-day weekday or weekend session, or in two 4-hour weeknight sessions.
 To access up-to-the-minute class schedules and seat availability, and register for the class of your choice, click here: MA DRP Registration.

 National Safety Council electronically notifies MA RMV of your successful Driver Retraining Program completion the following business day.
 Your driver record is updated four business days after course completion.

 Immediately after you register, a class confirmation will be sent to you via email at the address you provided during registration.
 Please review the confirmation carefully, it contains important details needed for the day of class.
 To print or resend your confirmation, or to reschedule your class, visit MA DRP Registration.

 Please arrive 15 minutes early to sign in for your class.
 You must arrive on time.
 If you arrive after the class has begun, you will not be admitted.
 You must bring your Class Code Number shown on your confirmation email and a form of photo identification to class.
 Examples of acceptable photo identification include your driver’s license, a work or school-issued photo identification, or a government-issued photo identification card.
 If you are unable to provide photo identification, you will not be admitted to class.

 Yes.
 Your safety as well as the safety of everyone in the classroom is our greatest concern.
 Please review our classroom training guidelines so you know what to expect on the day of class.
 Classroom Training Guidelines.

 Yes, successfully completing the Driver Retraining Program class requires passing a test.